Lotus 19

 The Lotus 19 or Monte Carlo is a mid-engine sports-racing car designed by Colin Chapman of Lotus and built from 1960 until 1962.

 Lotus 19

 The 19 is a mid-engine, rear wheel drive sports racer with a fiberglass body over a space frame, originally designed with 1.5 - 2.75L Coventry Climax FPF engine built for Grand Prix cars, mated to Lotus' own five-speed sequential transaxle nicknamed 'Queerbox' which gave a lot of problems on the Lotus 15, but was improved in its reliability for the Lotus 18.
+American-engined examples mostly had a Colotti transaxle.

 Chapman named the car Monte Carlo to honor Stirling Moss for his win at the 1960 Monaco Grand Prix.
 Lotus' first F1 victory.
 This is said to have mimicked and declared competition against the Cooper Monaco, which was named after a win at Monaco in 1958.

 19B

 Towards the end of 1963, John Klug, founder of Pacesetter Homes Racing, commissioned Lotus to build a special 19 to be Ford V8 powered.
 Ford's new lightweight iron block 289 c.i. engine was chosen over Oldsmobile's smaller aluminum V8.
 Roy Campbell finished the car in southern California.
 Dan Gurney, who had enjoyed considerable success at the wheel of the Arciero Brothers Lotus 19-Climax as the driver.